 The need for this study has been attributed to the huge discrepancy that currently exists in students' reading performance between K-2 and Grade 3.
 The statement of the problem addresses a decline in reading proficiency among third-grade students (NCDPI, 2010b) which led to the adoption of the mClass: Reading 3D program.
 The mClass: Reading 3D assessment identifies the needs of struggling readers to improve reading achievement.
-The purpose of the study was to explore to what extent, if any, continuous and ongoing professional development associated with mClass: Reading 3D provides teachers with the necessary skills to impact students' reading achievement.
+The purpose of the study explored the extent to which the mClass: Reading 3D program impacts students' reading achievement in second grade, the extent teachers use student data to drive instruction, and the extent professional development impacts students reading achievement.
+Based on the collected data, this study is significant in that conclusions and recommendations have been provided to improve the implementation of mClass: Reading 3D.